Date: Thu, November 05, 2020

 Rachel’s passion for empowering students, athletes, and people of all ages has been the catalyst for her doctoral research in mindfulness.
 She aims to make mindfulness an approachable, accessible tool that people can use to become the best version of themselves.

 CAO and Hydro One are excited to present this new opportunity through our continued Safe Sport 101 partnership.
+Safe Sport 101 is a new virtual hub designed to give coaches the tools they need to make sport safe, fun and inclusive for all.
 This partnership with Hydro One will bring a series of upcoming webinars focused on safety in sport.
 Together we are helping to build a culture of safety both physically and emotionally for coaches and athletes across Ontario.

 View all available workshops in Ontario.